 It was interesting to see in the recent issue of Traveller, this pretty picture of Samoan girls in church, and to read the caption, which said, "Sunday Services in American Samoa evoke a portrait by Paul Gauguin."
-This photograph shows modest, beautiful, constructed clothing (and also dispels the myth that people living in equatorial regions do not care about modesty), that we have not seen on our racks for some time.
+This photograph shows modest, beautiful, constructed clothing (and also dispels the myth that people living in equatorial regions do not care about modesty), than we have not seen on store clothing racks for some time.

 A lot of the new styles are so deconstructed that there are no buttons and no pieces sewn together anymore; just one slinky thing you "throw on."
 The designers and manufacturers, advertisers, convince us that clothing has to be so simple that it cannot have any structure at all.
 These girls in the photograph look sweet, innocent and feminine.
 Deconstructed clothing would change that look to hard and jaded.